Misaka-SL-Project/BetterMute/README.md

 ## Usage
 ``bmute <id> <rounds>``

 ## Config
 ``is_enabled`` - Indicates whether the plugin is enabled or not ``data_dir`` - Path of the Mute file

+## Notes
+It checks all muted players when round ends.
+If player left before round end, the remaining rounds do not change.